MachineLearningBCAM/MRCpy/_sources/index.rst.txt

 |Travis-CI Build Status| |Code coverage|

-`MRCpy <https://github.com/MachineLearningBCAM/MRCpy>`_ is an open-source Python library for Supervised Classification in Machine Learning.
-It provides implementation for recently proposed Minimax Risk Classifiers (MRCs) based on robust risk minimization and 0-1-loss, and provide bounds on the classification error.
-It provides a unified user-friendly interface for different variant of MRCs.
-The library also comes with a feature mapping module that provides implementation for some recent feature mapping methods.
+`MRCpy <https://github.com/MachineLearningBCAM/MRCpy>`_ library implements minimax risk classifiers (MRCs) that are based on robust risk minimization and can utilize 0-1-loss.
+Such techniques give rise to a manifold of classification methods that can provide tight bounds on the expected loss.
+MRCpy provides a unified interface for different variants of MRCs and follows the standards of popular Python libraries.
+The presented library also provides implementation for popular techniques that can be seen as MRCs such as L1-regularized logistic regression, zero-one adversarial, and maximum entropy machines.
+In addition, MRCpy implements recent feature mappings such as Fourier, ReLU, and threshold features.